K. Melchor Quick Hall

 December 12, 2019 Forthcoming

 Series: Worlding Beyond the West

-By writing Black feminist texts into the IR canon and naming a common Black feminist praxis, this text charts a path towards a transnational Black feminist (TBF) framework in IR, and outlines why a TBF framework is a much needed intervention in the field.
+By writing Black feminist texts into the international relations (IR) canon and naming a common Black feminist praxis, this text charts a path toward a Transnational Black Feminist (TBF) Framework in IR, and outlines why a TBF Framework is a much needed intervention in the field.

-Situated at the intersection of IR and Black feminist theory and praxis, the book argues that a Black feminist tradition of engaging the international exists, has been neglected by mainstream IR and can be written into the IR canon using the TBF framework.
-Using grounded theory research within the Black indigenous Garifuna community of Honduras, as well as the scholarship of Black feminist anthropologists, the author illustrates how five TBF guiding principles—intersectionality, solidarity, scholar-activism, attention to borders/boundaries, and radically transparent author positionality—offer a critical alternative for engaging IR studies.
+Situated at the intersection of IR and Black feminist theory and praxis, the book argues that a Black feminist tradition of engaging the international exists, has been neglected by mainstream IR, and can be written into the IR canon using the TBF Framework.
+Using research within the Black indigenous Garifuna community of Honduras, as well as the scholarship of feminists, especially Black feminist anthropologists working in Brazil, the author illustrates how five TBF guiding principles—intersectionality, solidarity, scholaractivism, attention to borders/boundaries, and radically transparent author positionality—offer a critical alternative for engaging IR studies.
 The text calls on IR scholars to engage Black feminist scholarship and praxis beyond the written page, through its living legacy.

 This interdisciplinary volume will be of interest to feminist scholars, international relations students, and grassroots activists.
 It will also appeal to students of related disciplines including anthropology, sociology, global studies, development studies, and area studies.

 1 Naming a Transnational Black Feminist Framework: Calling for an International Relations Intervention

 2 Honduras’ Ereba Makers: Garifuna Foodways as Grassroots Alternatives to Development

 3 Understanding Black Women’s Families: The Value of Centering Family in IR Studies